StarWhiz/docker_deployment_notes/wordpress/README.md

     container_name: wordpress2-db
     ...
 ```
-Add a subdomain to Caddyfile and point it to wordpress2
+Add a subdomain to Caddyfile and point it to wordpress2.
+Don't forget to add type A records to your DNS for the subdomain!
 ```
 secondsite.example.com {
     reverse_proxy wordpress2:80